Tag: Aristotle

 The Bible

-There are three ways to read the story of the Fall of Man.
-It can be read as a model for the way society should work; as a description of the way things are; or as warning or a prediction about a human tendency.
+There are three ways to read the story of the Fall of Man: It’s a model for the way society should work; it’s a description of the way things are; or it’s warning or a prediction about a human tendency.
 The second and third possibilities are more revealing than Plato could have imagined.
-That is, revealing of patriarchal intention.
-These possibilities are never used to interpret the Fall of Man, although they are used to interpret other biblical stories.
-The Tower of Babel for example is interpreted as an explanation for different languages and a warning against hubris.
-Likewise, it is ironic how well the story of the Fall of Man describes human behavior, regardless how we choose to interpret it.
+In practice, this myth reveals patriarchal intention.

 Customs that Guard Against the Subjection of Women

 It’s likely that human societies have always had some degree of patriarchal authority.
 However ancient cultures purposely remedied the disadvantages of women.
-For example, according to the biblical creation story, inequality between men and women is established in marriage.
-In ancient times this protection was accomplished through customs involving the extended family.
+For example, according to the biblical creation story, equality between men and women is established in marriage.
+(I recently discovered that this sentence said ‘inequality between men and women is established in marriage’, which is the opposite of my meaning.
+Sometimes I suspect my wording is changed without my knowledge.)
+In ancient times, equality was accomplished through customs honored by the extended family.

 Bride Wealth

 The fundamental understanding of ancient cultures was the value of children (and their mother) to the marriage and to the extended family.
-This value was acknowledged in various ways.
+Society acknowledged this in various ways.
 One was the custom of bride wealth.
 Another was the dowry.
 (Hardship can lead to a breakdown in this custom.
-In some parts of the world today the dowry is used to justify abuse against women).
+In some parts of the world today the dowry justifies the abuse of women).

 Matrilineal Kinship